xitu/gold-miner/article/2020/write-cleaner-code-by-using-javascript-destructuring.md

 # Write Cleaner Code by Using JavaScript Destructuring

-#### Add clarity and reduce the complexity of your code by destructuring your objects and arrays in JavaScript

 ![Photo by the author.](https://cdn-images-1.medium.com/max/2560/1*h-mNn0rVcSdzJ4FZq_Oj9w.jpeg)

 Destructuring is one of my favorite tools in JavaScript.
 In simple terms, destructuring allows you to break down a complex structure (like an array or an object) into simpler parts, though there’s a bit more to it than that.